pedrivas/update-stock-with-lambda/README.md

 This project has the objective of integrate the stock data of a local store with the woocommerce store.

-I'm currently developing some improvements to make it work with AWS Lambda and Puppeteer.
+I'm currently developing some improvements to make it work with Puppeteer.

 ## Technology

 ☁ Cloud: AWS - S3, Dynamo DB, Lambda, CloudFormation

-⬅ Backend: Node js
+⬅ Backend: Node js, Serverless Framework

 ## Getting Started